jonivesto/electron-web-browser/README.md

 # Running the app:
 1. clone the repo
-2. run command ´npm install´
+2. in the root directory, run command ´npm install´
 3. run command ´npm start´